ShaunFerris/Coding-Note-Taking/Web Front-End - React - State.md

 ```
 You have access to the `state` object throughout the life of your component.
 You can update it, render it in your UI, and pass it as props to child components.
 The `state` object can be as complex or as simple as you need it to be.
 Note that you must create a class component by extending `React.Component` in order to create `state` like this.

+NOTE: Using hooks, you can modify state from a functional component, where previously this was only possible from class components.
+See: [[Web Front - End - React - Hooks]].

 ## Render state in the UI
 Once you define a component's initial state, you can display any part of it in the UI that is rendered.
 If a component is stateful, it will always have access to the data in `state` in its `render()` method.
 You can access the data with `this.state`.